Regular Seminar Series at Yonsei Economics:

 [Working paper version]

-Trade Liberalization and Adjustment in Local Labor Market: New Evidence from Korea, with Jeongmin Ha, Hee-Seung Yang, and Seung Yong Yoo, May 2023, draft coming soon
+Trade Liberalization and Adjustment in Local Labor Market: New Evidence from Korea, with Jeongmin Ha, Hee-Seung Yang, and Seung Yong Yoo, May 2023

 [Working paper version]